Your Rights And Responsibilities When You Move

 Valuation – The monetary value that you declare for your shipment.
 This is the maximum amount that your mover is liable for in the event of loss or damage to your shipment.

 Warehouse Handling Charge – The charge that may be applicable each time SIT service is provided.
 Charges for these services may be in addition to the line-haul charges.

 We, Us, and Our – The Federal Motor Carrier Safety Administration (FMCSA).

 You and Your – You are an individual shipper of household goods.
 You are a consignor or consignee of a household goods shipment and your mover identifies you as such in the bill of lading contract.
 You own the shipment being transported and pay the transportation charge.

-You may find other terms used in this booklet defined by Federal statute, 49 U.S.C. § 13102 or Federal regulation, 49 CFR part 375.
+You may find other terms used in this booklet defined by Federal statute, 49 U.S.C. § 13102, or Federal regulation, 49 CFR part 375.
 This statute controls the definitions in this booklet.
-Terms in this booklet that are not defined in the statute or regulations will have the ordinary practical meaning.
+Terms in this booklet that are not defined in the statute or regulations will have ordinary practical meaning.